yangbe/gibMacOS/Readme.md

-**How to Use:** Double click on the gibMacOS.command file.
+**How to Use:** </br>
+Double click on the gibMacOS.command file.</br>
 By default, you will see PublicRelease options for download.
-Leave it as is for the PR options.
+Leave it as is for the PR options.</br>
 To get the Public beta instead you must first Change Catalog to Public.

 Py2/py3 script that can download macOS components direct from Apple